Groppenstein Canyon in the Möll Valley as Part of an Ancient Trade Route

 Night Hike in Groppenstein Canyon

 A slightly different but certainly beautiful experience is a night hike in the canyon.
-Accompanied by a certified guide, you can be impressed by the partially lit trail and listen to the sounds of the water and the animals scurrying among the rocks.
+A certified guide leads you along the partially lit trail, where you can hear the water and the animals scurrying among the rocks.
 The silence of the night and the wonderful nature in the canyon combine wonderfully for an extraordinary experience in the heart of the Hohe Tauern National Park.

 What’s included?